Naval Station Ernesto Ogbinar: Other operations

 Wallace Air Station was also home to a number of fuel storage facilities, and was able to provide fuel for the occasional helicopter, usually a few CH-3s from Clark Air Base, or an occasional United States Navy helicopter from the Subic Bay Naval Base.
 UH-1 helicopters from the Philippine Air Force would also show up, but not too often, since there was not enough budget for operating them.
 For larger aircraft such as C-12s or C-130s, the USAF would always use the San Fernando Airport.

 Wallace is also home to Voice of America broadcast equipment, as well as various Philippine Air Force antennas.

 Transfer to the Philippine Navy

 The facility was formally turned-over by the United States to the Republic of the Philippines on September 16, 1991.
 It became the headquarters of the Naval Forces Northern Luzon (NAVFORNOL) of the Philippine Navy called Poro Point Naval Station.
 It was later renamed to Naval Station Ernesto Ogbinar after the former Navy chief.

 In November 2014, Commander Severino David took over the Navy's Northern Luzon Command based at Poro Point.
 David replaced Commander Nodolfo Tejada who retired after serving for 37 years.

+On December 20, 2023, a newly-constructed radar facility was inaugurated at the station.
+The radar facility featured the first FPS-3ME air surveillance radar delivered by the Mitsubishi Electric Corporation to the Philippine Air Force under a deal signed in 2020.

+The base was severely damaged from Typhoon Co-may (Emong) in July 2025.